How Do Changes in the ERP Market Affect Companies in Singapore

-During the same period, labour costs increased.
-The increase in labour cost and reducing software cost makes Singapore a unique ERP market when comparing the ratio of services cost vs software cost.
-In most countries, the cost of the service vs software cost is about 1:1.
+During the same period, labor costs increased.
+The increase in labor cost and reducing software cost makes Singapore a unique ERP market when comparing the ratio of services cost vs. software cost.
+In most countries, the cost of the service vs. software cost is about 1:1.
 In Singapore, it is often 2:1 or even more.

 The cost of ERP services in Singapore contributes to a significant part of the total ERP project cost.
-Therefore, customers often put pressure on the vendors to reduce the cost of the services instead of the license.
-The pressure to lowering consultant services price resulted in the stagnation or even reduction of consultant man-day rate over the years.
-ERP consultants salary had stagnated or reduced over the years.
+Therefore, customers often pressure the vendors to reduce the cost of the services instead of the license.
+The pressure to lower consultant services price resulted in the stagnation or even reduced consultant man-day rate over the years.
+ERP consultants’ salaries had stagnated or reduced over the years.
 The low consultant salary is making it challenging to recruit and retain talents in the industry.

 These changes in the ERP price of licenses and services had affected the quality of ERP consultants in Singapore.

 Singapore, as a country, is an attractive market for consultants from low-cost countries.
 This leads to easy access to overseas ERP resources, and it has globalized ERP consultants in Singapore.
 Many of the ERP consultants are now non-Singaporean.
 The increasing employment of foreign talent is due to the difficulty of recruiting and retaining Singaporeans in this industry.
 The situation is made worse by the relatively lower remuneration and high-stress working environment.
 With the stagnation of consultant man-day rates, ERP vendors turn to lower-cost foreign talent consultants to maintain their margin.